Designer of the Week: Anna Glover

 Describe your design process

-All artworks start with hand painted imagery which is then scanned and developed on the computer before being printed onto luxury textile wallcoverings.
+All artworks start with hand-painted imagery which is then scanned and developed on the computer before being printed onto luxury textile wall coverings.

-What is your favourite part of the design process from inspiration, research, to the final printed fabric/product?
+What is your favourite part of the design process from inspiration, and research, to the final printed fabric/product?

 Who do you design for?

-Always for our clients.
+I always design for our clients.
 We have been very lucky to work for extremely interesting, creative and intelligent people.
 Part of the process is to really understand what they are looking for and to create something that achieves this and both responds to and enhances their space.

 What first sparked your interest in print design?

-Printed textiles require the perfect balance of creative and technical problem solving.
+Printed textiles require the perfect balance of creative and technical problem-solving.
 I love this way of thinking.